hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 # How to extend GPUCSL by a new distribution

-This is a guide on how you can embed your own implementation of an CI algorithm.
+This is a guide on how you can embed your own implementation of a CI algorithm.

 Testing your code is optional, but highly recommended.
 This project supports multiple types of tests:
 - Python tests via pytest.
 They target the python code you write.